abinit/abipy_book/abipy_book/abinit_input.md

     print("".join(v.log_file.readlines()[-10:]))
 ```

-Let's fix the problem with the negative ecut and rerun abivalidate!
+Let's fix the problem with the negative {{ecut}} and rerun abivalidate!

 ```{code-cell}
 inp["ecut"] = 2